 Use a stick or bench blender to puree the cauliflower mixture until smooth.
 If using a bench blender, allow the steam to escape, then place a clean towel over the blender lid in case it splatters and blend until smooth.

-Add the warm milk or water and mix through.
+If soup is too thick, add the warm milk or water and mix through, then serve.